ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 `here <https://diydrones.com/forum>`__ and the Arduilot forum `here <https://discuss.ardupilot.org/>`__.
 The diydrones forum has existed for years and has a very large community and numerous general topics.
-The ArduPilot forum is newer and is more specific to the ArduPilot and it vehicles.
+The ArduPilot forum is newer and is more specific to ArduPilot and its vehicles.

 **Reporting Issues:**